Tsang Tsou-choi: His artwork

 During his last years, he lived in a retirement home, and no longer wrote on walls.
 However, his poor health did not entirely halt his calligraphic efforts.
 He continued his work on paper, household linens, and other mundane items.
 He also told visitors that he should have been elected chief executive of Hong Kong, instead of Donald Tsang, that "impostor".

 He received international recognition for his work.
 Photographs of his work have toured in shows, such as "Power of the Word", which began its US tour at Grinnell College's Faulconer Gallery on 6 October 2000.
 In 2000, he appeared in Clarence Fok's film Queen of Kowloon and in 2001, he appeared in Fruit Chan's film Hollywood Hong Kong.
 In 2003, he was included in the Venice Biennale.
-His first major commercial recognition came when Sotheby's auctioned a board, painted by Tsang, for HK$55,000 (USD $7,050) on 31 October 2004.
+His first major commercial recognition came when Sotheby's auctioned a board, painted by Tsang, for HK$55,000 (US$7,050) on 31 October 2004.

 He died on 15 July 2007 following a heart attack in Hong Kong.
 He was 85.
 Art critic Lau Kin-wai said Tsang spent his final days at an elderly home surrounded by family members.
 He also said that Tsang's last wish was for another exhibition of his work.

 In 2011, Hong Kong curator Joel Chung Yin-chai curated the exhibition "Memories of King Kowloon" at Artistree, Taikoo Place.
 The exhibition exhibited many of Tsang's handwritten works and some of his belongings.
 Some of his work has been acquired by the M+ museum in West Kowloon.